squeletec/fluent-api-end-check/README.md

 #### 1.2 Mark using provided list of ending methods
 The project may use 3rd party builders / fluent API, which is not under our control, and therefore ending methods cannot be annotated.
-For such case there is a plan to allow providing a simple plain text file containing list of fully qualified methods, which are the ending methods to check.
+For such case it's possible to provide simple plain text file containing list of fully qualified methods, which are the ending methods to check.

 The file with the method names, the processor searches for on class path, is: